Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall-version-7.md

 ##Palo Alto Health Check Ruleset

-The Local Manager can be configured to monitor the status of a managed Palo Alto using the paloAltoStatus rule set.
+The Local Manager can be configured to monitor the status of a managed Palo Alto using the PaloAltoChassisRules rule set.
 The LM will check the Palo Alto for environmental alarms and high CPU usage.
 High CPU usage or system heat will trigger an alarm on the LM.

-To load the paloAltoStatus rule set on the LM, copy and paste the following into the LM at the system level:
+To load the PaloAltoChassisRules rule set on the LM, copy and paste the following into the LM at the system level:

 ```
 config rule no PaloAltoCPUCheck0